-If the court examines those factors and concludes that there is such unity of interest between the corporation and its shareholders that they are inseparable, and it would be unjust to permit the corporate form to stand, a court will typically pierce the corporate veil.
+If the court examines those factors and concludes that there is such unity of interest between the corporation and its shareholders that they are inseparable, and that it would be unjust to permit the corporate form to stand, a court will typically pierce the corporate veil.

-A court may also pierce the corporate veil to prevent a fraud, where the corporation is found to be a "sham" meant to facilitate fraud against third parties.
+A court may also pierce the corporate veil to prevent a fraud, where the corporation is found to be a sham, created to facilitate fraud against third parties.
 If the corporation was set up, for example, to shield its owners from liability over a fraudulent real estate deal, and the owners siphon out the corporate assets such that the corporation is unable to compensate the victims of the fraud, a court is likely to set aside the corporation and allow the victims to recover from the personal assets of the owners.

 Sometimes a business will operate through multiple affiliated corporations.
 For example, a corporation may create a separate entity to participate in a joint venture with another company, or may create a subsidiary corporation to engage in certain types of business activity.
 Where an affiliated corporation lacks sufficient assets to cover its obligations, an effort may be made to pierce the corporate veil in order to reach the assets of the parent corporation.
 When a court examines a parent-subsidiary relationship, factors a court may consider when evaluating if the subsidiary is in fact a separate business or simply an alter ego that should be disregarded, such that the parent corporation may be held liable for its obligations, include:

 Control - Does the same person control both the parent and subsidiary?

 Location - Do the parent and subsidiary operate out of the same facility?

 Business Activity - Did the subsidiary perform its business activities through its own employees, or was it partially or wholly dependent on the parent corporation?

 Capitalization - Was the subsidiary sufficiently capitalized, or was it dependent upon the parent?